Science

 PHYSICS IN 2D: GRAPHENE AND LAYERED MATERIALS

 The possibility to fabricate 2D device architectures with desired combinations of graphene-like materials has posed fundamental questions about their physics and chemistry.
 As an extreme case in surface science, graphene and layered materials like transition metal chalcogenides (e.g. SnS, MoS2, WSe2) exploit physics that cannot be derived by scaling down the associated bulk structures and phenomena.
-Combining the properties of these 2D layers opens almost unlimited possibilities for novel devices with tailor-made electronic, optical, magnetic, thermal, and mechanical properties with applications ranging from energy to quantum technologies.
-Materials modeling and simulation can be used for example to provide insights into the physics of Moiré assemblies and guide their design.
+Combining the properties of these 2D layers opens almost unlimited possibilities for novel devices with tailor-made electronic, optical, magnetic, thermal, and mechanical properties.
+Materials modeling and simulation can be used, for example, to provide insights into the physics of layered materials and moiré assemblies and guide their design, with applications ranging from energy to quantum technologies.

 Probing unconventional electronic behavior in